 Walk through the massive front door into a very special historic house.
 Audley End house is a spectacular Jacobean mansion and one of the great sights of East Anglia.

 Behind the architecture, furniture and furnishings is the story of Audley End and its successive owners - from Thomas Audley, Lord Chancellor to Henry VIII in the mid 16th century, through earls and kings, to the Neville Family in the 19th and 20th centuries.

-The Saloon is one of the most splendid of Audley End's interiors.
-The extravagant plasterwork dates from the building of the house and befitted its Jacobean use as the Great Chamber.
-The furnishings reflect the taste of 3rd Lord and Lady Braybrooke, who transformed the Saloon into a comfortable and informal living room in the 1820s.
+The saloon is one of the most splendid of Audley End's interiors.
+The extravagant plasterwork dates from the building of the house and befitted its Jacobean use as the great chamber.
+The furnishings reflect the taste of third Lord and Lady Braybrooke, who transformed the saloon into a comfortable and informal living room in the 1820s.
 It is also called the 'Fish Room' after the dolphins and sea-monsters you will find on the ceiling!

-The Library was created by the 3rd Lord Braybrooke in an historical manner achieved through careful copying of existing details in the house.
+The library was created by the third Lord Braybrooke in an historical manner achieved through careful copying of existing details in the house.
 The library not only housed the family's books but acted as an informal sitting room in the 19th century with its comfortable sofas.
 From the bay window you get a lovely view across the parterre garden which was laid out in 1832.

-On the ground floor Robert Adam designed a suite of eight rooms in the height of neoclassical taste in the 1760s.
-Several of these rooms have now been restored..
+Open by guided tour only, the ground floor houses the Robert Adam designed suite of eight rooms in the height of neoclassical taste in the 1760s.
 Here you will find the use of decoration and furnishings which are in direct contrast to the rest of the house.

 Enter the 'jewel-like' little drawing room with its bright colours and ornate patterns.
 This was used as a withdrawing room to which the ladies would retire, leaving the gentlemen to continue talking and drinking in the neighbouring dining parlour.